httpie/cli/README.rst

-Any of those—except for ``Host``—can be overwritten and some of them unset.
+Any of these except ``Host`` can be overwritten and some of them unset.